 The Fort William expansion project is expected to secure the long-term future of the Fort William aluminum smelter, safeguarding 200 local jobs and creating 70 new high quality roles.
 “I’m very pleased to be putting these plans forward which will provide a long-term future for our Fort William operations,” said Brian King, chairman of ALVANCE British Aluminium.
 “Since putting forward our original plans for a wheels factory, the automotive industry has gone through significant decline in the U.K. Fortunately, the construction industry is buoyant and is using ever more aluminum billet giving us the chance to produce a quality product making use of primary metal from the smelter and recycled scrap.
 There will be opportunities for local firms to be involved in the construction of the new facilities and new job opportunities for local people.”

 ALVANCE has submitted proposals to the Highlands Council for approval.
-These proposals will replace the previously announced plan for an alloy wheels factory.
 Once approved, the company will be able to move forward on the new integrated business plan and associated developments.

 “The Scottish Government is committed to working with ALVANCE Aluminium to secure the long-term future of the Fort William smelter and grow output and employment through investment in downstream manufacturing capability,” said Fergus Ewing MSP, cabinet secretary for Rural Economy and Tourism.
 “We will work with ALVANCE to consider the new business plan and to secure the earliest possible investment in the Fort William complex.”